denisrize/BigDataMininngProject/README.md

 - **Team Rankings:** ProTeams, benefiting from flexible race selection, improved their rankings, while low-budget WorldTour teams struggled due to mandatory high-level race participation.

 ## **Code and Data Availability**
 The dataset and analysis code are available in this repository.
-However, the **web crawler used to extract the data from ProCyclingStats is not included**, as it is part of an ongoing research project for my thesis.
-My advisor has advised against making it publicly available until the project is completed.
+However, the **web crawler used to extract the data from ProCyclingStats is not included**, as it is part of an ongoing research project.

 ## **Contact**
 For questions or collaboration inquiries, please reach out via GitHub or email.